2022 Jerusalem bombings: Victims

 A 16-year-old Israeli-Canadian, Arye Schepoek, succumbed to his wounds at the Shaare Zedek Medical Center.
 An additional twenty-three people were injured; eighteen people were wounded in the first explosion and five people were wounded in the second explosion.
 On 26 November, a 50-year-old Ethiopian Jewish man named Tadasa Tashume Ben Ma'ada, who had sustained severe head injuries during the bombing, succumbed to his wounds.

 Perpetrators

 Israeli authorities suspected that the attacks were carried out by Palestinian terrorists and coordinated by an organized cell.
 The explosives were high-quality and may were believed to have been detonated by mobile telephone.

 In December 2022, Shin Bet and Israeli police announced that they had arrested 26-year-old Israeli Arab Eslam Froukh in Jerusalem.
 He is a mechanical engineer by training who resided between Ramallah and Kafr 'Aqab and is affiliated with the Islamic State.
 Froukh allegedly acted alone and constructed the bombs himself with the help of online guides.
 He had no prior record of terrorism activity.
 It is suspected that Froukh sought to detonate more explosives to commit a third attack but ran into technical issues.
 A number of additional suspects were arrested in the days after the incident, but were all released.
+In June 2023, the Ramallah home of Froukh was demolished by Israeli forces.